Updated: Feb 25

 What can I do to prevent my dog getting Alabama rot?

 Alabama rot remains rare, so try not to worry.
 Nonetheless, there is no harm in remaining vigilant.
 Keep an eye/ear out for reports of cases in your area.
 Know the signs and give your dog a once over daily.
+Don't forget to look in hidden places like between the toes.
 If you have any concerns, get them checked out by a vet.

 What should I do if I think my dog has Alabama rot?